 American Efficient is one of the largest energy efficiency aggregators in the United States.
 We operate projects in collaboration with major manufacturers, distributors, and retailers to facilitate the adoption of energy efficient products and aggregate, measure, verify and deliver their energy savings for wholesale energy markets.

-American Efficient acts as a bridge between manufacturers, retailers, installers, and owners of Distributed Energy Resources and the utilities and markets that can use those resources to meet America’s energy needs.
+American Efficient acts as a bridge between manufacturers, retailers, installers, and owners of energy efficiency resources and the utilities and markets that can use those resources to meet America’s energy needs.

 Residences, while not the predominant building type in the US by total square footage, contain many, fairly easy-to-implement opportunities to add value to the grid through efficiency and demand response.

 Insulation, weather-stripping and efficient glazing all contribute to reducing heating/cooling load.